acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/options_agenda.md

 Specifies the timezone plugin, which can handle the timezone conversions.

-By default the Eventcalendar uses the local timezone of the browser to show event data.
+By default the component uses the local timezone of the browser to interpret dates.
-If you want to show the data or interpret it in a different timezone, you will need an external library to handle the timezone conversions.
+If you want to interpret dates a different timezone, you will need an external library to handle the timezone conversions.
 There are two supported libraries: [moment-timezone](https://momentjs.com/timezone/) and [luxon](https://moment.github.io/luxon/#/).

-You can specify either the [dataTimezone](#dataTimezone) or the (displayTimezone)[#displayTimezone] or both.
+You can specify either the [dataTimezone](#opt-dataTimezone) or the [displayTimezone](#opt-displayTimezone) or both.

-Depending on which externa library you use you can pass either the:
+Depending on which external library you use you can pass either the `momentTimezone` or `luxonTimezone` objects.
+These objects can be imported from the mobiscroll bundle.
-- momentTimezone
-- luxonTimezone
-objects to the timezonePlugin option.
-These objects can be imported from the mobiscroll bundle:

-**Default value**: undefined
+**Default value**: `undefined`
 ### width {#opt-width}

 string &#124; number

 Sets the width of the component.

-**Default value**: undefined
+**Default value**: `undefined`